Mikhail Vorobyev (ice hockey)

-Mikhail Sergeyevich Vorobyev (Михаил Сергеевич Воробьёв; born 5 January 1997) is a Russian professional ice hockey forward who currently plays for SKA Saint Petersburg of the Kontinental Hockey League (KHL).
-He was selected 104th overall in the 2015 NHL Entry Draft by the Philadelphia Flyers.
+Mikhail Sergeyevich Vorobyev (Михаил Сергеевич Воробьёв; born 5 January 1997) is a Russian professional ice hockey forward currently playing for Torpedo Nizhny Novgorod of the Kontinental Hockey League (KHL).
+He was selected 104th overall in the 2015 NHL entry draft by the Philadelphia Flyers.

 Playing career

 Vorobyev made his Kontinental Hockey League (KHL) debut playing with Salavat Yulaev Ufa during the 2015–16 KHL season.

 On 27 April 2017 Vorobyev signed a three-year, entry-level contract with Philadelphia Flyers.
 Following the Flyers training camp before the 2017–18 season, Vorobyov was assigned to the Flyers American Hockey League affiliate, the Lehigh Valley Phantoms.

 After playing one season with the Phantoms, Vorobyev made the Flyers' 2018–19 season-opening night roster out of training camp.
 He made his NHL debut on 4 October 2018, where he earned one assist in a 5–2 win over the Vegas Golden Knights.
 Vorobyev recorded his first career NHL goal in 5–2 loss to the Colorado Avalanche on 7 October 2018.
 During the second period Avalanche's goalie, Semyon Varlamov, was crashed into by a teammate, allowing Vorobyev to shoot the puck into the empty net and tie the game 2–2.

 Vorobyev played three seasons within the Flyers organization before leaving as an impending restricted free agent to return to his original Russian club, Salavat Yulaev Ufa of the KHL.
 He agreed to a three-year contract starting in the 2020–21 season on 30 June 2020.

 Approaching the 2021–22 season, Vorobyev was traded by Salavat Yulaev to SKA Saint Petersburg in exchange for Dinar Khafizullin on 28 August 2021.

 On 6 March 2024, Vorobyev's signing rights were traded to the Vegas Golden Knights, as part of a three-team trade involving the Flyers and Calgary Flames that sent Noah Hanifin to Vegas.

+After five seasons with Saint Petersburg, Vorobyev left as a free agent and was signed to a two-year contract with fellow KHL club, Torpedo Nizhny Novgorod, on 1 June 2026.